FeelingMathy/Florida-county-data/README.md

 #### County mass movement changes: https://github.com/JieYingWu/COVID-19_US_County-level_Summaries
 | Data variable   | Description |
 | ---  | --- |
-| Closed Date | Date the county filed an executive order partially closing or completely closing government services or amenities
+| Closed Date | The number of days prior to April 1, 2020 where the county filed an executive order partially closing or completely closing government services or amenities.
-| Beaches Opened | Date the county opened the beach with or without restrictions
+| Beaches Opened | The number of days after April 1, 2020 where a county kept its beaches closed.
-| Protests Rallies | Date a reported protest or rally occured
+| Protests Rallies | The frequency of reported protest or rallies.

 #### Health Rankings from https://www.countyhealthrankings.org/reports/state-reports/2020-florida-report
 This is where the data is from: https://www.countyhealthrankings.org/app/florida/2020/overview